canuckistani/Bugzilla-Request-Flags/README.md

 3. preferences for email and refresh frequency
 4. local UI for the request list?
 5. consider ways to work around polling
+6. consider optional OS notifications for new needinfo's
+7. ifttt -> pushover integration?